Earn a graduate degree to become an educator, administrator or practitioner

 Accreditation Statements

-• All of the tracks in Alvernia University's Master of Science in Nursing Program — nursing education, adult-gerontology nurse practitioner, and nursing leadership and healthcare administration — are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccrediation.org).
+• The Master of Science in Nursing Program at Alvernia University is accredited by the Commission on Collegiate Nursing Education (http://www.cccneaccreditation.org).

 • Alvernia is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE).
 MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.